Empyreal96/Initrd-ARMv8/README.txt

 PARTUUID: Identify a partition based on it's partuuid.
 This requires you to define the argument like DATA=PARTUUID=<id>.
 WARNING: This is likely not supported by the kernel.
 Make sure of it's support before using it.
 LABEL: Identify a partition based on it's label.
 This requires you to define the argument like DATA=LABEL=<id>.
 PARTLABEL: Identify a partition based on it's partlabel.
 This requires you to define the argument like DATA=PARTLABEL=<id>.
 WARNING: This is likely not supported by the kernel.
 Make sure of it's support before using it.

+You can edit my initrd image because it is not tested by me due to kernel does not load initrd.